 As you explore solutions to your customer's problems, you will interview your customers, and likely want to test your proposed solutions to see if they solve their problems.
 It doesn’t even have to be a lot of them.
 Any amount of individuals to gain some insight and learn things that you don’t or can’t know yourself.
 You are not your only customer.

 This interviewing can happen face-to-face, in your office or where your customers are — which is always preferred.
 If you are building a product for grocery store shoppers, you will want to go to a grocery store and talk to individuals shopping there that are willing.
+Luke Wroblewski, reminds us, "Stop looking at what other companies are doing.
+Start spending more time with existing/potential customers."

 Connecting with your existing and potential customers can be extremely helpful in focusing your design efforts and informing your decisions.
 Interviewing customers individually and in focus groups for gathering insights, in many companies, is the role of not just the designer, but also a User Researcher or team focused on User Research.